AhmedPeaRL/maximal-one/README.md

 ## Scientific Position

+This system is considered incomplete until independently reproduced outside its original execution environment.

 This repository does NOT assume emergent structure.

 It attempts to falsify the null hypothesis using reproducible computation.